Finiteness of Crystalline Cohomology of Higher Level: Finiteness of Cohomology.

 \begin{theorem} Let $(S,\a,\b,\gamma)$ be an $m$-PD scheme and $(\fa_0,\fb_0,\gamma_0)$ a quasi-coherent $m$-PD sub-ideal of $\a$.
 The closed subscheme of $S$ defined by $\fa_0$ is denoted by $S_0$.
 Assume that $X$ is a smooth proper scheme over $S_0$ and that $S$ is noetherian.
 Let $f$ denote the structure morphism of $X$ over $S$.
 In this situation, if $E$ is a locally free $\sO^{(m)}_{X/S}$-module of finite rank, then $\bR{f^{(m)}_{X/S}}_*E$ is a perfect complex of $\sO_S$-modules. \end{theorem}

-\begin{proof} The assertion is equivalent to showing that the complex of $\sO_S$-modules $\bR{f^{(m)}_{X/S}}_\ast E$ is pseudo-coherent and locally of finite Tor-dimension \cite[I 5.8.1]{SGA6}.
+\begin{proof} The assertion is equivalent to showing that the complex of $\sO_S$-modules $\bR{f^{(m)}_{X/S}}_\ast E$ is pseudo-coherent and locally of finite Tor-dimension \cite[I 5.8.1]{SGA6} (recall that a complex $K$ of $\sO_S$-modules is pseudo-coherent if and only if it is locally of finite cohomological dimension and the cohomology sheaves $H^i(K)$ are coherent for all $i$ \cite[I p.2]{SGA6}).
 In fact, we can deduce from Proposition \ref{thm:wbc} that $\bR{f^{(m)}_{X/S}}_\ast E$ is locally of finite Tor-dimension \cite[V 3.5.9]{Berthelot:CCSCP}.
 It therefore suffices to prove the pseudo-coherence of this complex.

-First, in case $\fa_0=0$, that is, in case $S=S_0$, this complex is quasi-isomorphic to a complex whose terms are finitely generated \cite[4.7]{LeStum-Quiros:EPLCCHL}, hence the pseudo-coherence is obvious.
+First, in case $\fa_0=0$, that is, in case $S=S_0$, this complex is quasi-isomorphic to a complex whose terms are finitely generated \cite[4.7]{LeStum-Quiros:EPLCCHL} (as explained in Subsection \ref{ss:problem_on_freeness}, no problem occurs in the use of this result of Le Stum and Quir\'os because of the local freeness of $E$).
+Hence the pseudo-coherence is obvious.

 Next, assume that $(\fa_0,\fb_0,\gamma_0)=(\fa,\fb,\gamma)$.
 In this case, the argument \cite[VII 1.1.1]{Berthelot:CCSCP} is used as follows.
 For each natural number $n$, let $S_n$ be the closed subscheme defined by $\fa^{n+1}$.
 Then, we have the exact sequence